arunsrin/arunsrin.mkdocs/home/index.md

 ## What's here

-Commonly used commands are burned in my memory, but the less common ones (e.g. during bring up of a new box) are a pain to search for each time.
+Commonly used commands are burned in my memory, but the less common ones (e.g. during bring-up of a new box) are a pain to search for each time.

 So here are notes I've collected over time on various things that